onlymattjohnson/vote-by-mail-cook-county/README.md

 ## When do I need to apply by?

+You must request your ballot by October 29, 2020.

 ## How do I return my ballot?

 ## Are there any postage fees associated with returning my ballot?